vickmuir/Backup/faqs.md

 <hr>

-## How can I set up notifications in the WebCC that can alert me if a backup fails?
+## How can I set up notifications in the Cloud Backup Portal that can alert me if a backup fails?
 {: faq}

 Notifications can be set up on the Advanced tab.
-Follow the instructions that you can find in **Quick Links** in WebCC.
+Follow the instructions that you can find in **Quick Links** in Cloud Backup Portal.

 <hr>